UofABioinformaticsHub/RAdelaide-July-2016/Day_1/102_DataImport.md

 ### Sheet 3

 - Here we effectively have 2 tables on the same sheet
-    - This can cause error messages
+    - This may cause error messages?
+    - `R` guesses the number of columns from the first row
     - The plot will simply be ignored

 __Always think in terms of columns__